Best Best Reviews

 Key Features

-• Critique of colonialism and imperialism
+• Critique of historical and ongoing effects of colonization

 Pros